-TEB ID Tax Regime Tax Expenditure Full Description Legal Citation Data Source for Tax Expenditure Estimates TEB- 73 Individual Tax Total distributions from qualified retirement plans (a) Exemption A trust organized under the laws of Puerto Rico that forms part of an employer's retirement, profit sharing, stock bonus or pension plan, for the exclusive benefit of its employees who are Puerto Rico residents or who render services primarily in Puerto Rico, and the beneficiaries thereof; or a trust organized under the laws of Puerto Rico or that is deemed a domestic trust under the U.S. Internal Revenue Code of 1986, as amended, or any successor legal provisions, which forms part of an employer's retirement, profit sharing, stock bonus or pension plan, for the exclusive benefit of its employees who are Puerto Rico residents or Puerto Rico and U.S. residents, with respect to its U.S. participants and beneficiaries, which complies with the qualification requirements of Section 401(a) of the U.S. Internal Revenue Code, as amended (hereinafter referred to as the "Federal Code," for the purposes of this section), shall not be taxable under this Subchapter, and no other provisions of this Subchapter shall be applicable with respect to said trust or its beneficiaries, provided that its terms and operations meet certain requirements.
-PR Internal Revenue Code Section 1081.01 (a) Individual Income Tax Return 2016 (Form 482.0) Schedule A2 Individual Line 4 (h)

-TEB- 74 Individual Tax Gain taxable at rate The gain determined on Schedules K, L, M or N Individual, as applicable, Instructions Booklet Individual Income Tax Return 2016 under an Incentives taxable at a reduced rate under an Incentives Act and/or wages received by - Individual Income (Form 482.0) Act 14-2017 (K, L, M, a qualified physician who has a decree under Act 14-2017.
-Include this Tax Return 2017 Schedule A2 Individual or N) and/or wages amount in Columns B through H, as it corresponds, according to the Schedule A2 Line 4 (i) (Qualified applicable preferential rate.
-Individual Physicians) Line 4 (i)
+TEB - 73 Individual Tax Total distributions from qualified retirement plans Exemption A trust organized under the laws of Puerto Rico that forms part of an employer's retirement, profit sharing, stock bonus or pension plan, for the exclusive benefit of its employees who are Puerto Rico residents or who render services primarily in Puerto Rico, and the beneficiaries thereof; or a trust organized under the laws of Puerto Rico or that is deemed a domestic trust under the U.S. Internal Revenue Code of 1986, as amended, or any successor legal provisions, which forms part of an employer's retirement, profit sharing, stock bonus or pension plan, for the exclusive benefit of its employees who are Puerto Rico residents or Puerto Rico and U.S. residents, with respect to its U.S. participants and beneficiaries, which complies with the qualification requirements of Section 401(a) of the U.S. Internal Revenue Code, as amended (hereinafter referred to as the "Federal Code," for the purposes of this section), shall not be taxable under this Subchapter, and PR Internal Revenue Code Section 1081.01 (a) Individual Income Tax Return 2016 (Form 482.0) Schedule A2 Individual Line 4 (h) TEB - 74 Individual Tax Gain taxable at rate under an Incentives Act 14-2017 (K, L, M, or N ) and/or wages ( Qualified Physicians) operations meet certain requirements.
+The gain determined on Schedules K, L, M or N Individual, as applicable, taxable at a reduced rate under an Incentives Act and/or wages received by a qualified physician who has a decree under Act 14-2017.
+Include this amount in Columns B through H, as it corresponds, according to the applicable preferential rate.
+Instructions Booklet - Individual Income Tax Return 2017 Schedule A2 Individual Line 4 (i) Individual Income Tax Return 2016 (Form 482.0) Schedule A2 Individual Line 4 (i) TEB - 75 Individual Tax Distribuable share on net income subject to prefencial rates from pass-through entities Distributable Share on Net Income Subject to Preferential Rates from Pass-Through Entities (Schedule F Part IV, Line 3 Column F) PR Internal Revenue Code Section 1071.21.02 Individual Income Tax Return 2018 (Form 482.0)

-TEB ID Tax Regime Tax Expenditure Full Description Legal Citation Data Source for Tax Expenditure Estimates TEB- 75 Individual Tax Any other income subject to a preferential rates Any other income subject to a preferential rate: Section 1023.01 -Special Surtax on Separate Accounts Section 1023.02 - Special Tax on Individuals, Estates and Trusts on Net Long- Term Capital Gain Section 1023.08 - Special Tax on Variable Annuities in Separate Accounts Section 1023.09 - Special Tax on Total Distributions of Certain Employee Trusts Section 1023.20 - Election to Prepay the Tax on Accrued Undistributed Amounts in a Variable Annuity Contract Section 1023.21 - Special Tax on Individuals, Estates and Trusts on the Sale or Excess Prepayment over the Increase in Accrued Value of Certain Assets Section 1023.22 - Special Tax on Corporations on the Sale or Excess Prepayment over the Increase in Accrued Value of Capital Assets Section 1023.23 - Prepayment of Individual Retirement Accounts Section 1023.24 - Prepayment [to] Educational Contribution Accounts Section 1023.25 - Special Tax on Distributions of Dividends and Prepayment of the Special Tax on Constructive Distributions Instructions Booklet - Individual Income Tax Return 2017 Schedule A2 Individual Line 4 (j) Individual Income Tax Return 2016 (Form 482.0) Schedule A2 Individual Line 4 (j)
+Schedule A2 Individual Line 4 (i) TEB - 76 Individual Tax Any other income subject to a preferential rates Any other income subject to a preferential rate: Section 1023.01 -Special Surtax on Separate Accounts Section 1023.02 - Special Tax on Individuals, Estates and Trusts on Net Long-Term Capital Gain Section 1023.08 - Special Tax on Variable Annuities in Separate Accounts Section 1023.09 - Special Tax on Total Distributions of Certain Employee Trusts Section 1023.20 - Election to Prepay the Tax on Accrued Undistributed Amounts in a Variable Annuity Contract Section 1023.21 - Special Tax on Individuals, Estates and Trusts on the Sale or Excess Prepayment over the Increase in Accrued Value of Certain Assets Section 1023.22 - Special Tax on Corporations on the Sale or Excess Prepayment over the Increase in Accrued Value of Capital Assets Section 1023.23 - Prepayment of Individual Retirement Accounts Section 1023.24 - Prepayment [to] Educational Contribution Accounts Section 1023.25 - Special Tax on Distributions of Dividends and Prepayment of the Special Tax on Constructive Distributions Instructions Booklet - Individual Income Tax Return 2017 Schedule A2 Individual Line 4 (j) Individual Income Tax Return 2016 (Form 482.0) Schedule A2 Individual Line 4 (j)